Balaje/iceFem/README.md

 assist with the visualization of the solution.

-3. 'ice3d.edp' implements a basic example of a 3D ice-shelf model.
+3. `ice3d.edp` implements a basic example of a 3D ice-shelf model.
 As you can tell by the plots, the model is in its early stages ...

 | ![Meshes](./Images/meshes3d.png) | ![Solution](./Images/mesh3d.png) |
 | ---------------------------------- | ------------------------------ |

-*Do this in your personal laptop at your own risk!
-The code takes a long time to run on a personal laptop.
-My laptop almost died; but, fortunately she hung on.*

 More examples coming soon.